KenWhite02/linkedin-clone/README.md

 ![linkedin1](https://user-images.githubusercontent.com/68158625/102877892-7e32c780-4458-11eb-90ab-1bbbec78e83b.png)

-## Libraries Used
+## Technologies Used

-Built with:
+This project was initialized using `React.`

-React
+A `Redux` template was used in this project hence eased data management in the application.

-Redux
+`Firebase` was also used as the backend of this project.
+It was used to set up User Authentication using Email and Password.

 ## Feature

-Full User Authentication using Firebase.
+Uses full user authentication.

 ## Installation